AlfredMoore/ros-docker-dev/README.md

 ## Contribution
 ### [NIST_Benchmark](https://github.com/Wisc-HCI/NIST_Benchmark)
-:warning: **Note: In the container, you will use zsh intead of bash. `zsh` is pretty and more powerful with oh-my-zsh theme and auto-completion.
+:warning: **Note: In the container, you can use zsh intead of bash. `zsh` is pretty and more powerful with oh-my-zsh theme and auto-completion.
 But remember to `source /devel/setup.zsh` instead of `.bash`**

  * Some computers support directly `sudo apt install libfranka`, but some do not.
 So uncomment `RUN apt-get ...` in [panda-noetic.Dockerfile](./panda-noetic.Dockerfile) if it is possible, or you should build from source following [this](https://frankaemika.github.io/docs/installation_linux.html#building-from-source).
    ```Dockerfile